unahouExosite/docs/udp/README.md

 template: two-column
 ---

+<div class="messagebox warning">This API has been deprecated and should not be used for new designs.</div>

 # UDP Single Shot API

 The UDP API provides a low-overhead interface that allows clients with strict data bandwidth requirements (e.g. cellular data) to send data to the One Platform.
 This API uses a simple UDP packet that encapsulates both identification information and data payload.
 If you're completely new to Exosite's APIs, you may want to read the [API       overview](../README.md) first.